SanskarJaiswal2904/To-DO-Pal-new/README.md

 - Task management with the ability to create, update, and delete tasks.
 - Mark tasks as completed or not completed.
 - User profile customization.
 - Admin panel to monitor and track user activities.
+- **Nodemailer** is used for email verification during user registration.
 - **Toast notifications** for success, error, and informational alerts using Vue-Toastification.

 ## Technologies Used